kcheng1021/GaussianPro/README.md

 ```
 conda env create --file environment.yml

-cd ./submodules/Propagation
+# install the propagation package
-# The gpu compute architecture is specified as sm_86 in CMakeLists.
-# Please replace it with a version that is suitable for your GPU.
+# The gpu compute architecture is specified as sm_86 in setup.py.
+Please replace it with a version that is suitable for your GPU.
-cmake .
-make
+# Replace the opencv and CUDA include/lib path with your own
+pip install ./submodules/Propagation

 ```

 #### Download the demo Waymo scene: Segment-102751